alexeygumirov/pandoc-for-pdf-how-to/README.md

 	- template: I use my template which is a slightly modified [eisvogel.latex][URL 1] template.
 I made following modifications:
 		- `subtitle` field is used in the footer instead of `author`.
-		- I added parameters for putting List of Figures and List of Tables in their own pages (similar to Table of Content):
-			- `lot-own-page`
     - Both templates you can find in the repository of this project.
 Original template [eisvogel.latex][LINK 2] and my modified [eisvogel_mod.latex][LINK 3]

 - **texlive**